MyceliumGear/straight-server/README.md

 4. In `config.yml`, under the `gateways/default` section, insert your BIP32 pubkey and a callback URL.
 Everything may be left as is for now.
-To generate a BIP32 private/public keys, you can use one of the wallets that support BIP32 (currently it's bitWallet for iOS) or go to http://bip32.org
+To generate a BIP32 private/public keys, you can use one of the wallets that support BIP32 (currently it's bitWallet for iOS or Electrum) or go to http://bip32.org

 5. Run the server again with `straight-server -p 9696`

+If `straight-server` on start writes that there is no test key you should:

+In test mode generate test key and add it in `config.yml`

+    test_pubkey: tpub.....

+Or, if you are not using the test mode, you must change:

+    test_mode: false

+To have the current version of the `straight-server`, it is recommended to run the `straight-server` is not as `gem`, locally.

+    bundle exec bin/straight-server

+And in `Gemfile` use `path:` for use `gem` 'straight' locally too:

+    gem 'straight', path: '/home/work/straight'

 Usage
 -----